moejoe82/sanadgpt/README.md

 {
-  "question": "What are the audit requirements?", "threadId": "thd_abc123" // optional on first call
+  "question": "What are the audit requirements?", "conversationHistory": [
+    { "role": "user", "content": "Previous question" }, { "role": "assistant", "content": "Previous answer" }
+  ]
 }

 Response:
 {
-  "content": "Based on the uploaded documents...", "threadId": "thd_abc123" // reuse this in subsequent requests }
+  "content": "Based on the uploaded documents..."
+}
 ```

 Notes:

-- Conversation history is managed by OpenAI Agents.
-Provide the same `threadId` to maintain context across the session.
+- Conversation history is maintained by passing previous messages in the `conversationHistory` array.
-- Do not send previous messages; the Agent platform retrieves them using the `threadId`.
+- The Agents SDK processes the full conversation context to provide coherent responses.

 ### Document Upload API (`/api/documents/upload`)